What Is Sniffing Glue?

 Some common methods of inhalant abuse are as follows:

-- Sniff – With glue sniffing, the common way is to sniff it from the container itself.
-This goes for other kinds of inhalants as well.
+- Sniff - The most common way to sniff inhalants is from the container itself.

 - Spray - If inhalants are available in a container with spray, then they are sprayed directly into the nose.

-- Huff – It involves soaking a rag in the inhalant and then it is held to the nose or stuffed in the mouth.
+- Huff - A rag is soaked in the inhalant and then held to the nose or stuffed in the mouth.

 Signs and Symptoms of Glue Sniffing